 - Books Don't Work Here has Sparky to fill this role, and while he only has a bachelor's degree he is far enough removed from lucidity to qualify.

-- Girl Genius is set in an alternate timeline where "Mad Scientists rule the world.
+- The comic is set in an alternate timeline where "Mad Scientists rule the world.
 Badly."
 Here the trope is codified as 'the Spark' (implying a 'spark of genius'), and carries with it a strange charisma which binds minions to one's will - as well as an unfortunate tendency toward emotional outbursts of the "I'll show them all!" variety.
 Sane technicians and scientists are relatively uncommon, and often blend in with the crowd with Large Ham performances of their own.
 Centuries of Spark-to-Spark combat have left Europe a wasteland dotted with old wreckage, smoldering ruins, roaming monstrosities and the occasional heavily fortified town.
 Even the common people have adapted - those who have been under the protection of Spark dynasties for generations tend to fall readily under their spell as 'natural minions,' and are pleasantly surprised when they're not suddenly part of the latest experiment.

 - The protagonist is the latest in a long line of incredibly powerful Sparks, and has a habit of creating 'dingbots' (a Do-Anything Robot about the size of an alarm clock).
 She's such a powerful Spark that they show Sparky tendencies themselves, and build dingbots of their own (though each generation is increasingly defective).
 In other words, even her creations fit the Mad Scientist trope.

 - Professor T.X. of M9 Girls! is more mild-mannered than your usual mad scientist.
 Still, his reasons for transforming his interns into the super-powered M9 Girls might not be just For Science!.